ApolloKwok/TracerTutorial/content/usage/annotations/_index.md

 {{< expand "Tip">}}
 `Tracer.Tip` represents the trace end, meaning elements of annotated classes wouldn't be traced insides.
-Furthermore, classes are considered as `Tracer.Tip` by default if they are from other modules or Java files, or with rebuilt symbols (type parameters, value parameters in the constructor, abstract or open).
+Furthermore, classes are considered as `Tracer.Tip` by default if they are foreign (from other modules, generated code, or Java files), or with rebuilt symbols (type parameters, value parameters in the constructor, abstract or open).
 Like `Tracer.Root` classes, they should avoid being exploring too insides if qualified.

 {{< columns size=small >}}
 <img src=tip.png><---><img src=_tip.png>